 Since the airport passengers have a wide array of modal options, a relatively sophisticated approach to mode choice modeling was used.
 This was a nested logit model, with different structures and modal options for Resident and Non-resident airport passengers, as shown in Figure 5-1.

-The survey data showed that the five-predominant modes of access of the enplaning passenger are passengers driving their private car, being dropped off, using rental car, using taxi and riding MARTA train.
+The survey data showed that the five-predominant modes of access of the enplaning passenger are passengers driving their private car, being dropped off, using rental car, using a taxi/TNC and riding MARTA train.
 Table 5-6 shows the breakdown of the various modes of access.
 In defining these modal access choices, hotel courtesy vehicle and commercial shuttle are treated similar to a rental car.
-No explanatory variable is used in the utility equation of this access mode and charter bus and limousine are treated similar to a taxi.
+No explanatory variable is used in the utility equation of this access mode and charter bus and limousine are treated similar to a taxi/TNC.

 The data suggested that the non-residents have three primary modal choices: being dropped off (or picked up) by someone in a private car, using a rental car, or using one of the non-private auto modes.
-Within the non-private auto mode, there are two choices: public transit with regularly scheduled service and taxi.
-Similarly, residents of the Atlanta region have a different set of choices, involving one fewer mode at the top level because they are presumed to not be car renters.
+Within the non-private auto mode, there are two choices: public transit with regularly scheduled service and a taxi/TNC Similarly, residents of the Atlanta region have a different set of choices, involving one fewer mode at the top level because they are presumed to not be car renters.
 Within the Private Auto mode, they can be dropped off or can drive to the airport.
-Within the “Non-private auto” mode, they have the same transit and taxi options as Non-Residents.
+Within the “Non-private auto” mode, they have the same transit and taxi/TNC options as Non-Residents.
 Throughout the model chain, the Non-resident trips are modeled with Airport as the production zone and one of the other zones in the region as the destination.
 The Resident trips, on the other hand, are modeled with Airport as the attraction zone and one of the other zones in the region as the production zone.

 Figure 5-1.
 Air Passenger Mode Choice Model Structure